of Serpent of Time

 There's something about deep-water lakes that seems to attract magical serpents and paddlewheelers.

-Labels: history, japanese culture, serpent notes, serpent of time
+Labels: history, japanese culture, magic, serpent notes, serpent of time